that9to5guy/ESP8266_SandBox/README.md

 - USB-to-Serial drivers installed (e.g., CP2102 or CH340 drivers depending on your board)
 - PlatformIO IDE (recommended as a VS Code extension)
 - Basic knowledge of C/C++ and microcontroller programming

+## Projects in This Repository

+- `01_HelloWorld/`
+  A simple "Hello World Blinky" program for ESP8266 NodeMCU.
+  Used to verify flashing, serial communication, and basic board operation.

+- `02_HW_info/`
+  Prints detailed ESP8266 system and hardware information over Serial.
+  Includes chip ID, flash specs, memory stats, and WiFi diagnostics.

+More project folders will be added as development continues.

 ## Contributing